 Research shows that the two best fussiness “eliminators” are classic swaddling and gentle abdominal pressure.
 A lateral belly wrap is a very old Irish remedy for fussiness that is comprised of a long band of “stretchy” fabric that is wrapped around a baby’s abdomen to provide gentle, even, lateral pressure around the baby’s mid-section.
 Ours is the first and only product that combines these two incredibly effective solutions in one product.

 How long can I swaddle?

 There are differing opinions, but we believe that 14 weeks is a good time to stop.
 Babies typically begin to turn over sometime after 14 weeks.
-If a swaddled baby managed to roll over, the result would be a swaddled baby in a face-down position and swaddling should only ever be used in a face-up position.
-The good news is that at about this age that babies gain enough motor control to get their hands to their mouths and also begin to overcome the Moro Reflex so that they are able to self-soothe via non-nutritive sucking.
+If a swaddled baby managed to roll over, the result would be a swaddled baby in a face-down position.
+Swaddling should always only be used in a face-up position.
+The good news is that at about this age, babies gain enough motor control to get their hands to their mouths.
+They also begin to overcome the Moro Reflex, so that they are able to self-soothe via non-nutritive sucking.

 The Miracle Blanket® is a little more expensive than others – why?

 We consider our customers part of our “family”, so we want to give you a straight answer to this question – even if it means giving up a few secrets:

 The main reason for the price is that the blanket is nearly six feet wide and the material has to be cut on a 45 degree angle to provide just the right amount of stretch, or else, it doesn’t work as well (this is actually part of our patented design specs).
 This causes a lot of material waste.
 Regular square blankets are cheap because they are simply a length of fabric, cut every four feet and sewn around the edges in straight lines.
 We are constantly looking for ways to get our manufacturing costs down, but not at the expense of quality or effectiveness.